 Dietary or Environmental?

 I’ve been criticized for approaching this problem almost solely from a dietary perspective.
 There are a few reasons for that.
 One, diet is very critical to our health outcomes.
 Two, I already know at least two dietary factors play a role in my headaches: gluten and alcohol (both have long been eliminated from my diet).
 Three, my environment has not only changed throughout my adult life (Ohio, Florida, Virginia, San Diego, Seattle), it is something I have less control over.
 In the end, I expect the cause of the headaches to be multi-factor.
 If I can eliminate or isolate all the dietary causes first, then I can pursue the environmental side with cleaner data.

 The Glass Half Full

 Although I haven’t solved my headaches, I have eliminated many potential causes as prime suspects.
 I’m also eliminating many supplements as potential solutions.
 This is a good thing.
 For example, I no longer need to fear chocolate as a potential cause of my headaches.
-I have enough data show it is not a problem.
+I have enough data to show it is not a problem.
 There is also no correlation with local pollen counts.
 So every failed test is not a failure.
-That is beauty of self experimentation.
+That is the beauty of self-experimentation.
 You learn what makes your body tick.